Lebanese cedar, cedar of Lebanon (Vidakovic 1991).

 A specimen 335 cm dbh grows on Mt.
 Lebanon in Lebanon (Carder 1995).
 A tree in Villa Mirabello, Lombardia, Varese, VA, Italy has a 360 cm dbh and is 28 m tall (Alberi Monumentali d'Italia, a listing of big trees in Italy).
 A tree in Leaton Knolls, Shropshire, Great Britain is 113 cm dbh and 43 m tall (Mitchell et al. 1990).

 I have found no data for trees in habitat.
-Monumental Trees (2013) notes that a tree close to the château in Rocamadour, France, is known to have been planted in 1685, making it no less than 328 years old.
+The Rectory garden at Childry, near Wantage, Oxfordshire, UK, has a tree grown from seed brought back from Lebanon by the Rev. Edward Pococke.
+Planted in 1658, the tree still lives and in 2002 was selected as one of the 50 Great British Trees.
+Monumental Trees (2013) notes that a tree close to the château in Rocamadour, France, is known to have been planted in 1685.

 This species is mentioned often in the Old Testament of the Bible.
 For example, the First Temple of Solomon was built of it (see 1 Kings 5:6).
 In modern times, Cedar of Lebanon is widely cultivated as an ornamental species.